redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Setting up a Client

 First things first, let's set up a **client**.
 The `Client` class is the thing that knows how to talk to Redis on behalf of Redis OM.
-I like to put my client in its own file and export it.
-This ensures that my application has one and only one instance of `Client` and thus only one connection to Redis Stack.
+One option is to put our client in its own file and export it.
+This ensures that the application has one and only one instance of `Client` and thus only one connection to Redis Stack.
 Since Redis and JavaScript are both (more or less) single-threaded, this works neatly.

 Let's create our first file.
 In the `om` folder add a file called `client.js` and add the following code: